Semester in Italy & Greece

-Experience a time of celebration and community while participating in the age-old tradition of the annual grape harvest.
-Work alongside a young activist community who are reclaiming abandoned orchards and vineyards in an effort to revitalize land-based community agriculture.
+We’ll head to the countryside and experience a time of celebration and community while participating in the age-old tradition of the annual grape harvest.
+We will work alongside a young activist community who are reclaiming abandoned orchards and vineyards in an effort to revitalize land-based community agriculture.

 Travel a few hours south of Florence to join a community that focuses on environmental education and sustainable development.
-We’ll explore concepts of biomass (forest) protection as a means to offset climate change, as well as earthen architecture, natural alternatives to chemical products, and other sustainable practices that you can integrate into your life at home.
+Here we'll explore ways to offset climate change and sustainable living practices.

 We’ll complete the semester by enjoying a traditional Greek farewell dinner before saying goodbye to the Mediterranean, and Europe, and beginning our journey homeward.

 - How do traditional systems of knowledge relate to the current environmental and social climate?

 - What challenges are communities facing specific to climate change, and how are they addressing this issue?